Free Shipping at $40✈️ | Free Gift at $60

 Our hunter-gatherer ancestors also used to get a lot more fiber than we currently do.
 Research shows that our ancestors' estimated fiber intake was around 100-150 grams of fiber, which is 10x greater than the typical fiber intake of Americans today of around 15 grams.

 What these hunter-gatherers ate and their eating habits gave birth to the modern-day diet called the Paleo diet.
-Inspired by the Paleolithic age, also called the stone age or caveman diet, this includes eatinglean meats, fish, fruits, vegetables, nuts, and seeds.
+Inspired by the Paleolithic age, also called the Stone Age or caveman diet, this includes eatinglean meats, fish, fruits, vegetables, nuts, and seeds.
 Namely, the kind of foods that in the past could be obtained by hunting and gathering.

 But Where Did All The Fiber Go?